Quick decision guide before you proceed further

 If your teacher hasn't named a format and you can't tell from the assignment what they want, default to Public Forum at the high school level or Parliamentary at the college level.
 Those are the most commonly assigned in their respective settings.

-To know how to deliver a strong debate once it's written, our guide on debate tips covers the stage side.
+To know how to deliver a strong debate once it's written, our guide on debate tips covers the stage side. |

 The Four Types of Debate Arguments

 Format dictates how a round runs.
 Argument type dictates what you're trying to prove inside that round.
 Most debates use a mix of all four, but each format has a default.
-Lincoln-Douglas leans on value arguments, Policy leans on policy arguments, and Public Forum tends to mix fact and persuasive.
+Lincoln-Douglas leans on value arguments, Policy leans on policy arguments, and Public Forum tends to mix fact and persuasion.
 Knowing which type is dominant in your format helps you pick which sources to look for and which warrants to lean on.

 Quick reference for which argument type dominates in each format: